Straag Rod Book 1: Fate Goes Ever As it Must, Part 1

 Make me proud, he heard his da’s voice.

 He willed his legs faster, only for Gunnar to grab him, nearly making him fall on his arse.
 “Stormcloaks!
 By the gate.
 Shit.”
 Haming barely caught a glimpse of a small group of Stormcloak soldiers, now free from their binds and fully armed, crouching against the stone wall before Gunnar dragged him behind a singed building where they hid, trying to inch closer.
 “Stay still.
 I’ll have a look.”
 Haming froze while Gunnar peaked from their hiding place and then spit, hiding again.
 “The Jarl.
 He’s there.”

 “Is that bad?”
 Haming asked.

 “Dunno yet, son.”
 Gunnar Stone-Eye answered, his one good eye squinting to get a better look at the gate.
 Haming poked his head out as much as he dared.
 They were so close, close enough for them to make a run for it.
 Close enough to hear them talking.

 “Where’s Ralof?”
 The Jarl asked, his soot-streaked face on edge.
 “Gunjar, Jyta, Erald?”
 He beat his thigh with his fist.
 “Fuck, we are missing people!
 We’ve lost enough already.”

 “We need to go on, my Jarl.”
-One soldier warned, much thinner than the others, carrying a gnarled oaken staff.
+One soldier warned, tall, but much thinner than the others, carrying a gnarled oaken staff with a crystal at the tip.
 A girl?
 Haming couldn’t tell, she wasn’t built like his ma.
 “It’s not stopping.
 The...the…”